isomerpages/moe-changkatpri/_about-us/School Information/School Canteen Stall Application.md

 *   Able to provide good service and quality food at reasonable prices.
 *   Able to observe a high standard of food and personal hygiene.

 Successful candidates will have to attend and pass the Food Safety Course Level 1 (formerly known as Basic Food Hygiene Course) and then apply for a Food Stall Licence issued by Singapore Food Agency to operate the stalls.
-They may apply the Licence from GoBusiness website.
+They may apply the Licence from [GoBusiness Singapore](https://www.gobusiness.gov.sg/) website.